You have one take to

 Think, then record

 You get 1–3 minutes to prepare before recording starts.
-The question appears when the clock begins — same as a real Kira session.
+The question appears when the clock starts, same as a real Kira session.

 Read your feedback